 - Click Add on the right of Credentials.

 Before you add a credential, find KubeConfig in the Configure the cluster credentials section on Basic Information page of the target cluster.In the Add Credentials dialog box that appears, set the following parameters:

 - Kind: Select Docker Host Certificate Authentication.

-- Client Key: Paste the copied client-key-data content in KubeConfig.
+- Client Key: Paste the value of client-key-data from KubeConfig.

-- Client Certificate: Paste the copied client-certificate-data content in KubeConfig.
+- Client Certificate: Paste the value of client-certificate-data from KubeConfig.

 - ID: Enter the certificate ID.
 In this example, k8sCertAuth is entered.

 In the Credentials drop-down list, select the newly added credential in the preceding step and click Test Connection.

 - Enter the external endpoint of the Jenkins service as Jenkins URL, and enter the external endpoint of the jenkins-agent service as Jenkins tunnel.